MobilePayDev/MobilePay-Payments-API/docs/reporting/overview.md

 :::note Payment Point Id

 When using the Reporting API, you will be introduced to the term `paymentPointId` - uuid assigned to every payment point.
-MobilePay has different API products and each product has their own payment points.
-Payment point might named differently across products.
+MobilePay has different API products and each product has their own payment points. `paymentPointId` might be named differently across products:

 - In Subscriptions, `paymentPointId` is the same as `subscriptionProviderId`.